Mission Accomplished speech

-The Mission Accomplished speech (named for a banner displayed above the speaker) was a televised address by United States President George W. Bush on the aircraft carrier USS Abraham Lincoln on May 1, 2003.

-Bush, who had launched the U.S.-led invasion of Iraq six weeks earlier, mounted a podium before a White House-produced banner that said "Mission Accomplished".
+On May 1, 2003, United States president George W. Bush gave a televised speech on the aircraft carrier USS Abraham Lincoln near the coast of California.
+Bush, who had launched the U.S.-led invasion of Iraq six weeks earlier, mounted a podium in front of a White House-produced banner that read "Mission Accomplished".
 Reading from a prepared text, he said, "Major combat operations in Iraq have ended.
-In the battle of Iraq, the United States and our allies have prevailed" because "the regime [the Iraqi dictatorship of Saddam Hussein] is no more".
-Although Bush went on to say that "Our mission continues" and "We have difficult work to do in Iraq," his words implied that the Iraq War was over and America had won.
+In the battle of Iraq, the United States and our allies have prevailed ... because the regime [of Iraqi dictator Saddam Hussein] is no more."
+Although Bush went on to say that "Our mission continues" and "We have difficult work to do in Iraq", his words implied that the Iraq War was over and the United States-led Coalition forces had won.

-Bush's assertions—and the sign itself—became controversial as the Iraqi insurgency gained pace and developed into a full-on sectarian war.
-The vast majority of casualties, U.S. and Iraqi, military and civilian, occurred after the speech.
-U.S. troops fought in Iraq for eight more years.
+Bush's assertions—and the sign itself—became controversial as the Iraqi insurgency gained pace and developed into an outright sectarian war, with the vast majority of casualties—Coalition forces and Iraqi, military and civilian—occurring after the speech.
+U.S. troops fought in Iraq for eight more years, before eventually withdrawing in 2011.
+In modern cultural parlance, the phrase "Mission Accomplished" is frequently used to refer to the perils of declaring victory too early in crises.